Volkswagen pumps 2 billion euros into China electric vehicle bet

 China has set a target of 25% of 2025 annual vehicle sales to be made up of NEVs.
 More than 25 million vehicles were sold in China last year.

-Friday’s moves also make Volkswagen the latest foreign automaker to increase ownership of operations in China since the government started to relax rules in 2018, with German peer BMW AG (BMWG.DE) quick to take control of its main local venture.
+Friday’s moves also make Volkswagen the latest foreign automaker to increase ownership of operations in China since the government started to relax rules in 2018, with German peer BMW AG quick to take control of its main local venture.

 Tesla last year became the first foreign automaker to wholly own a car plant in China.

-Volkswagen also has ventures with state-owned China FAW Group Corp Ltd [SASACJ.UL] and SAIC Motor Corp Ltd (600104.SS).
+Volkswagen also has ventures with state-owned China FAW Group Corp Ltd [SASACJ.UL] and SAIC Motor Corp Ltd.

 Shares in both JAC and Guoxuan climbed their maximum daily limit of 10% on Friday morning.
 Volkswagen’s shares fell 3%.